BalmaBrian/Stamper/README.md

 ```

 ### Testing Stamper
 Once you clone the repository there will be a python file called `ImageManipulation.py`.
-Run the python
+Run the `python3` command with the destination being the test file and the resulting output will be stored in a directory called T

 ### Running Stamper